-- (1) Unless otherwise expressly provided in this Act, a member of the force- - (a) shall retire from his or her office on attaining fifty-five years of age; or - (b) may retire after twenty years continuous service in the force before the age of fifty-five years. - (2) An appointing authority responsible for the appointment of any police officer may require the officer to retire in the public interest on grounds of proven- - (a) inefficiency; - (b) misconduct. - (3) An appointing authority responsible for the appointment of a police officer shall require the officer to retire on medical grounds if the officer is declared by a police medical officer or a police medical board unfit for further service in the force due to medical, mental or physical incapacity. - (4) An officer affected by subsections (2) and (3) shall have a right to be heard.
+- (1) Unless otherwise expressly provided in this Act, a member of the force- - (a) shall retire from his or her office on attaining sixty years of age; or [paragraph (a) amended by section 12(a) of Act 16 of 2006] - (b) may retire after twenty years continuous service in the force before the age of fifty-five years. - (2) An appointing authority responsible for the appointment of any police officer may require the officer to retire in the public interest on grounds of proven- - (a) inefficiency; - (b) misconduct. - (3) An appointing authority responsible for the appointment of a police officer shall require the officer to retire on medical grounds if the officer is declared by a police medical officer or a police medical board unfit for further service in the force due to medical, mental or physical incapacity. - (4) An officer affected by subsections (2) and (3) shall have a right to be heard. - (5) A police officer shall qualify for pension on the attainment of forty five years of age if that officer has served for an uninterrupted period of at least ten years.